minimaxa1/Vex/README.md

 ## License

-Apache 2.0 — free to use, fork, and build on.
+Apache 2.0 — free to use, fork, clone, build on or turn into a nft and get rich!

 ---